Moles: Meaning, Causes, Treatment and More (Updated)

 Do All Human Have Moles?

 Yes, all human beings have moles, they are predetermined before the time of birth.

 Each mole has a life of about 50 years and its has its own patterns for growth.

 Every human being has about 10 to 40 moles normally on their body.

-Mole are most common on the parts of body that are more exposed to the sunlight.
+Mole is most common on the parts of body that are more exposed to the sunlight.

-However, they may rarely appear on scalp, chest area and buttocks.
+However, they may rarely appear on the scalp, chest area and buttocks.

 At What Age Should You Stop Getting Moles?

 Most people stop getting more moles on their body after the age of 30 years.

 However, other skin growths like freckles, skin tags and lentigines are more common in adulthood.